nhsd-exeter/dos-integration/documentation/adr/012-Application-Metrics.md

 Pros:

 * CloudWatch Metric Filters are free
-  * Note: Metrics which are already a known for still cost money
+  * Note: Metrics themselves still cost money
 * Allows earlier migration to Python 3.12
-* Reducing Application code should increase performance of lambdas
+* Reducing Application code increases performance of lambdas and application throughput
-  * Faster lambdas cost less
 * Less logs created
-  * Reduced Log Cost
   * Easier to analyse logs due to less clutter
+* Doesn't require an additional Python library
+* Logs and metrics are often duplicated

+Note: Reducing logs and lambda duration cost from estimates appears to reduces cost negligibly

 Cons:

 * Metrics code isn't co-located with logs
+* Metrics are defined by JSON matching, if the matching criteria no longer matches the log then no metric will be created

 ## Decision